-The plan was for me to take my trip to France then return to my nearly organised house, have a huge last push blitz and then settle into Making Things to open an Etsy shop.
+The plan was for me to take my trip to France then return to my nearly organised house, have a huge last push blitz and then settle into Making Things to sell.

 Well the good news is that I’m back home after my French jaunt.
 The bad news is that I broke my arm just before I was due to leave and I can’t drive.
 It’s jolly painful as it’s right at the top of the humerus just below the shoulder joint so it can’t be plastered and is just in a sling.
 No, I wasn’t drunk, I tripped in my friends’ kitchen.